Official Government Website

 History of the Collaborative Cloud Seeding Program

 The Idaho Water Resource Board (IWRB) began investigating cloud seeding in 2008 as a water management strategy to support the Eastern Snake Plain Aquifer (ESPA) Comprehensive Aquifer Management Plan (CAMP).
-As a part of the CAMP, IPC proposed to develop and operate a 5-year pilot project in the Upper Snake River Basin, and if successful, the State and local water users would come to the table to discuss the long-term operation of a program.
-This project was developed and was expanded to include the Boise and Wood basins at the request of the water users.
+As a part of the CAMP planning process, IPC proposed to develop and operate a 5-year pilot project in the Upper Snake River Basin, and if successful, the State and local water users would come to the table to discuss collaboration for the long-term operation of a program.
+Following success of the pilot project, operations were expanded to include the Boise and Wood basins at the request of water users in the basins.

-In 2017, IPC approached the IWRB about partnering in the build out of the program.
-The IWRB initially contributed funds for capital expenses and later provided funding for the development of modeling and computing technologies to support cloud seeding operations, planning and design of projects, and ultimately the estimation of benefits.
-The Collaborative Cloud Seeding Program was then created, which is a collaborative program between the IWRB, IPC, HCRCD, and local water users in the Upper Snake, Boise, and Wood River basins.
+In 2015, IPC approached the IWRB about partnering for the build out of a full scale program.
+The IWRB’s initial investment was for capital expenses to build out program infrastructure.
+Recognizing the importance of validation and long term monitoring and analysis, the IWRB shifted its investments into cloud seeding to focus on the development of modeling and computing technologies to support cloud seeding operations, planning and design of projects, and ultimately program evaluation and long term analysis.
+The Collaborative Cloud Seeding Program has continued to evolve, and currently exists as a partnership between IWRB, IPC, and local water users for the long term operation of precipitation enhancement.
 A full timeline of the Collaborative Cloud Seeding Program is shown below.

 Figure 1.
 Timeline of the Collaborative Cloud Seeding Program